 1b) Show your counselor your current, up-to-date Cyber Chip.

-If you do not already have your cyber chip, I’ve written you an entire guide to help you tackle each of the requirements necessary to earn your cyber chip.
+If you do not already have your Cyber Chip, I’ve written you an entire guide to help you tackle each of the requirements necessary to earn yours today!
 Click here to view my complete guide to earning your Cyber Chip.
 You should be able to finish this simple certification in under an hour!

 2a) Light—natural light (ambient/existing), low light (such as at night), and artificial light (such as from a flash)